Mayor's Message - Fiscal Year 2023 Budget

 General Fund Revenues

-The Fiscal Year 2023 Proposed General Fund revenue budget is $1.95 billion, which represents an increase of $205.3 million, or 11.8 percent, from the Fiscal Year 2022 Adopted Budget.
+The Fiscal Year 2023 Proposed General Fund revenue budget is $1.89 billion, which represents an increase of $143.3 million, or 8.2 percent, from the Fiscal Year 2022 Adopted Budget.
 Departments within the General Fund provide essential City services including police, fire, refuse collection, homelessness services, library services, and parks and recreation programs.
 These core services are primarily supported by major revenue sources that include property tax, sales tax, transient occupancy tax, and franchise fees.
-These revenue sources account for 67.6 percent of the City's General Fund revenue in the Fiscal Year 2023 Adopted Budget and are projected to increase by $148.7 million, or 12.7 percent, from the Fiscal Year 2022 Adopted Budget.
+These revenue sources account for 68.9 percent of the City's General Fund revenue in the Fiscal Year 2023 Proposed Budget and are projected to increase by $130.7 million, or 11.2 percent, from the Fiscal Year 2022 Adopted Budget.
 The increases in the major General Fund revenues is primarily attributed to the continuing robust growth of the economic recovery from the COVID-19 pandemic.
-In addition to the major General Fund revenues, $147.6 million in federal funding from the American Rescue Plan Act of 2021 is included in the Fiscal Year 2023 Adopted Budget to fund critical expenditures and offset past revenue loss from the COVID-19 pandemic.
+In addition to the major General Fund revenues, $123.5 million in federal funding from the American Rescue Plan Act of 2021 is included in the Fiscal Year 2023 Proposed Budget to fund critical expenditures and offset past revenue loss from the COVID-19 pandemic.

 General Fund Expenditures

-The Fiscal Year 2023 Adopted Budget for General Fund expenditures is $1.96 billion, which represents an increase of $211.5 million, or 12.1 percent, from the Fiscal Year 2022 Adopted Budget.
+The Fiscal Year 2023 Proposed Budget for General Fund expenditures is $1.89 billion, which represents an increase of $143.3 million, or 8.2 percent, from the Fiscal Year 2022 Adopted Budget.
 These expenditures are primarily supported by major General Fund revenue sources that include property tax, sales tax, transient occupancy tax, and franchise fees.
-These critical expenditure additions maintain current services and adds enhancements and new services to address the needs of residents.
+These critical expenditure additions maintain current services and address the needs of residents.

 Balanced Budget and Conclusion

-The Fiscal Year 2023 Adopted Budget continues to focus on the City’s goals and make investments to address the City's various needs including: infrastructure, stormwater compliance, and climate action plan goals.
+The Fiscal Year 2023 Proposed Budget continues to focus on the City’s goals and make investments to address the City's various needs including: infrastructure, stormwater compliance, and climate action plan goals.
 This balanced budget includes funding to maintain current services and fund new critical expenditures.
-The Adopted Budget includes an increase of $148.7 million in additional Major General Fund revenues from the continuing economic recovery from the COVID-19 pandemic and includes the use of an additional $147.6 million of one-time funding from the American Rescue Plan Act of 2021.
+The Proposed Budget includes an increase of $130.7 million in additional Major General Fund revenues from the continuing economic recovery from the COVID 19 pandemic and uses one-time funding from the American Rescue Plan Act.
 However, to maintain a balanced budget in future years it will require further mitigations such as the suspension of the General Fund reserve contributions and transfers to the infrastructure fund, expenditure reductions or identification of new revenue sources.
 Additional details are included throughout the Budget document.